London Aquarium Sea Life offers extraordinary marine and underwater life.

 Monday to Sunday, the aquarium opens from 10:00 to 18:00.
 However, the last admission is at 17:00.
 Saturdays, bank holidays, or school holidays you can visit the aquarium from 09:30 to 19:00 but the last entry is at 18:00.
 The opening times are subject to change.
-From time to time, due to providing private or exclusive events, they might close early.
+From time to time, due to providing exclusive events, they might close early.

 How much does sea life cost?